mate-academy/nextjs-admin-panel/README.md

 Steps:
 - Create new Next.js App with TypeScript and Tailwind
-- Setup ESLint and Pretties
+- Setup ESLint and Prettier
 - Setup deployment to Vercel with PostgreSQL
 - Use Prisma to create DB schema
 - Use [Shadcn/ui](https://ui.shadcn.com/) as a component framework.
 It includes: